-When not working for a client, Julie enjoys painting outdoors in nature - an art referred to as “plein air painting”.
-Many of these plein air paintings serve as inspiration for larger studio pieces, but some stand on their own as observations of the beauty and variety of nature.
-She has participated in many plein air competitions and has won several awards.
-Some recent accomplishments for 2016 events are Artist’s Choice Award at Paint Snow Hill, First Place at Paint Annapolis, People’s Choice Award for Quick Draw at Finger Lakes Plein Air, Plein Air Magazine Award at the Wayne Plein Air Festival, and Feature Artist juried into Plein Air Easton.
+When not working for a client, Julie enjoys painting outdoors.
+Often these plein air paintings serve as inspiration for larger studio pieces, but some stand on their own as observations of the beauty and variety of nature.
+She has participated in many national plein air events and won several awards.
+Recent accomplishments are First Place at Paint Annapolis, Artist’s Choice Award at Paint Snow Hill, People’s Choice Award for Quick Draw at Finger Lakes Plein Air, Plein Air Magazine Award at the Wayne Plein Air Festival, Plein Air Salon Finalist, and Feature Artist juried into Plein Air Easton.

 Julie’s paintings have been published in Fine Art Connoisseur Magazine and she is profiled in an article in the Feb/March 2018 issue of Plein Air Magazine.
 Southwest Art Magazine has recognized Julie as an “Artist To Watch” in their October 2018 issue.